Bellator MMA on Sky Sports: Chael Sonnen vs Lyoto Machida plus Rory MacDonald, Kyoji Horiguchi & Dillon Danis

-Chael Sonnen features alongside two major world title fights as Bellator MMA returns to Sky Sports Main Event on Saturday morning at 3.30am.
+Chael Sonnen features alongside two major world title fights as Bellator MMA returns to Sky Sports Action at 3am & Sky Sports Main Event on Saturday morning at 3.30am.

 Sonnen faces fellow veteran Lyoto Machida in a fight of contrasting styles at New York's Madison Square Garden.